csijcs/snakepipes/README.rst

 ``which conda``

-For harris server (most if not all users), your conda path should be:
+For harris server, your conda path should be:

 ``/opt/anaconda/bin/conda``

-If you are on darwin, your conda path should be:
+Once you have conda working and the proper path, configure the directory for pkgs to be installed with:

-``/opt/anaconda3/bin/conda``
+``/opt/anaconda/bin/conda config --add pkgs_dirs ~/.conda/pkgs/``

-Once you have conda working and the proper path, clone this repository into your desired location with:
+Then clone this repository into your desired location with:

 ``git clone https://github.com/csijcs/snakepipes.git``